Skip to content

 • Critically reviewing additional areas of research to determine where animal use can be phased out

-• Introducing an ethical cost-benefit analysis system into U.S. policies governing the use of animals in biomedical research
+• Introducing an ethical harm-benefit analysis system into U.S. policies governing the use of animals in biomedical research

-• Educating and training researchers and regulators in non-animal research and testing approaches
+• Educating and training scientists in non-animal research approaches

 Compassion and scientific breakthroughs aren’t mutually exclusive.
 Good science and sound ethics can propel us toward the shared goal of better health.